Indo-China diplomatic ties: 70 events to commemorate 70 years

 On the business and trade front, China will hold a China-India Trade and Investment Cooperation Forum in India and organise the second China-India Drug Regulation.
 The first forum was held in China.

-India is pressing China to open its markets for Indian IT and pharmaceauticals to address the USD 57 billion trade deficit.
+India is pressing China to open its markets for Indian IT and pharmaceuticals to address the USD 57 billion trade deficit.

 The total bilateral trade last year was over USD 95 billion, which is set to touch the USD-100 billion mark this year.